 Strategic menu design has been proven to grow profits by 15%.

-While it can be tricky to charge significantly more than your competition without losing customers, you don’t necessarily have to match the same prices as your competitors.
+While it can be tricky to charge significantly more than your competition without losing customers, you don’t necessarily have to match the same restaurant prices as your competitors.

 Once you’ve determined menu prices, it’s time to decide on different restaurant pricing models.
 There are many options available: